 The USC Schwarzenegger Institute under the leadership of Price Professor Christian Grose, Conyers Davis, and Gov. Schwarzenegger will convene a committee to determine grant winners and amounts.
 The committee anticipates reviewing the proposals within 48-72 hours of receipt in order to distribute funds as quickly as possible.

-Governor Downey Professor of State and Global Policy
+Governor Downey Professor of State and Local Policy